afeiship/glob-notes/README.md

 # glob-notes
-> About glob, i want to learn
+> About glob, i want to learn.